zhiburt/tabled/README.md

 ### `IterTable`

-It's simmilar to main `Table`, it's only difference is that it does not require a the whole buffer.
+It's similar to main `Table`, it's only difference is that it does not require a the whole buffer.
 It only requires a buffer for 1 row at a time.

-It might be usefull when you can't fit all your data in memory.
+It might be useful when you can't fit all your data in memory.

 ### `CompactTable`

-Simmular to `IterTable` but it might not require any buffer.
+Similar to `IterTable` but it might not require any buffer.
 It also has capability for a sniffing logic, where we estimate data dimension on a small selection of data.

-It might be usefull in a very constrain environments.
+It might be useful in a very constrain environments.
 It is the only table which supports `no-std`.

 ### `PoolTable`